 The cloud-based POS option allows you to do business on any mobile device.
 The software is accessed from any smartphone, tablet or handheld device.
 Sales can be made when your employees are away from the store.

 Cloud-based POS cash registers provide the business owner with inventory counts, labor usage percentages, productivity reports and daily totals remotely.
 The information can be instantly uploaded from wherever.

 Cloud-based cash registers allow for decreased download time during updates.
 Managers do not have to spend precious time updating the system.
 It automatically updates in real time.

-All the information in a cloud-based POS is organised.
+All the information in a cloud-based POS is organized.
 You can access the information from multiple locations at any time.
 It is the best option for those businesses with many locations.